Shopping, dining, and support services (COVID-19)

-- If you have any symptom related to COVID-19 or have been told to self-isolate, you need to stay home and avoid public spaces.
-You cannot go into stores.
+Remember, if you have any symptoms of COVID-19 or have been told to self-isolate, you need to stay home and avoid public spaces.
+You cannot go into stores or restaurants.

 Ask for help